nick-prendergast/test-assignment-financing-v1.7/README.md

 For each non-financed `Invoice`:
 * select the single financing `Purchaser`;
 * calculate the `Purchaser`'s interest and the `Creditor`'s payment for this invoice;
-* persist the financing data.
+* persist the financing results (link to selected purchaser, applied financing term and rate, early payment amount).

 A `Purchaser` is eligible for financing of the `Invoice`, if:
 * the `Purchaser` has set up the settings for the invoice's `Creditor` (has a `PurchaserFinancingSettings`